crops/toaster-container/README.md

     inside the container.

   * **_-p 127.0.0.1:18000:8000_**:
-    * *127.0.01* is the ip address on which the webserver will listen.
+    * *127.0.0.1* is the ip address you will use to connect to toaster.
 This can be changed.
-    * *18000* is the port on which the webserver will listen.
+    * *18000* is the port you will use to connect to toaster.
 This can be changed.
     * *8000*: is the port that is being mapped to 18000 on your local machine. **Do not change this value or you will not be able to access